Matseslats/Monty-hall/README.md

 # Monty hall
-Simulation of the famously unintuitive Monty Hall Problem.
+Simulate the Monty Hall Problem, known for its counterintuitive nature:

+Picture yourself on a gameshow stage with three doors.
+Behind two of these doors lurk goats, while the remaining door hides a tempting $1,000,000 prize.
+The host instructs you to select one of the doors, and whatever is concealed behind it becomes yours.

-Imagine you are on a gameshow, in front of you are three doors.
-Behing two on them is a goat and behind the last one is $1,000,000.
-The host asks you to pick a door, you recieve whatever is behind it.
-After you select a door, the host opens one of the remaining doors and reveals that behind it was a goat.
-Following this they give you a choice, do you want to stick with your door or switch to the other closed one?
+Once you make your choice, the host proceeds to open one of the two unchosen doors, revealing a goat.
+At this point, you face a pivotal decision: will you remain steadfast with your original selection or opt to switch to the other unopened door?

 ## C
 In the folder `./C/`, you can find a simulation of this problem a compiled program and a results file.